Corgibyte/pizza-company/README.md

     Order{pizzas:[testPizza1, testPizza2]}

 #### Description: Pizza(size, toppingsArray)
 Creates a pizza object with the given size and toppings array.
 Sizes can be "sm", "md", or "lg."
-Toppings must be given in an array of toppings, but can be an empty array.
+Toppings must be given in an array of toppings where no two Topping elements share the same name, but can be an empty array.

 **Test:** It should return a pizza with the given size and toppings.
 **Code:**